-- 'c' as in cat (not see)

 - 'a' as in ant (not ay)

-- 's' as in snake (not ess)

 Writing

 Writing begins with mark making using different tools such as coloured pencils and paint.
 Children begin to learn to form letters and numbers by forming shapes in sand, tracing and eventually copying.
 This quickly moves on to self initiated writing where the children give meaning to their marks, forming coherent words and eventually sentences.